The Ballad of Mona Lisa

-"The Ballad of Mona Lisa" (commonly referred to as simply "Mona Lisa") is a song by American rock band Panic! at the Disco, released February 1, 2011 as the first single from the group's third studio album, Vices & Virtues (2011).
+"The Ballad of Mona Lisa" (commonly referred to as simply "Mona Lisa") is a song by American alternative rock band Panic! at the Disco, released February 1, 2011, as the first single from the group's third studio album, Vices & Virtues (2011).
 Vocalist Brendon Urie wrote the song to express personal struggles and convictions many years prior to its official production for Vices & Virtues.
 The song impacted radio on February 15, 2011.
 The song has received positive critical reviews upon its release and reached number 89 on the Billboard Hot 100.